Jean-Baptiste de La Salle: Institute of the Brothers of the Christian Schools

 At that time, most children had little hope for social and economic advancement.
 Moved by the plight of the poor who seemed so "far from salvation" either in this world or the next, he determined to put his own talents and advanced education at the service of the children "often left to themselves and badly brought up".

 La Salle knew that the teachers in Reims were struggling, lacking leadership, purpose, and training, and he found himself taking increasingly deliberate steps to help this small group of men with their work.
 First, in 1680, he invited them to take their meals in his home, as much to teach them table manners as to inspire and instruct them in their work.
 This crossing of social boundaries was one that his relatives found difficult to bear.
-In 1681, De La Salle decided that he would take a further step – he brought the teachers into his own home to live with him.
+In 1681, De La Salle decided that he would take a further step and so he brought the teachers into his own home to live with him.
 De La Salle's relatives were deeply disturbed; his social peers were scandalized.
 A year later, when his family home was lost at auction because of a family lawsuit, De La Salle rented a house into which he and the handful of teachers moved.

 La Salle decided to resign his canonry to devote his full attention to the establishment of schools and training of teachers.
+The priesthood primarily required him to focus on the sacraments and he needed to give full devotion to education, even in his free time to connect with students.
 He had inherited a considerable fortune, which he could have been used to further his aims, but on the advice of a Father Barre of Paris, he sold what he had and sent the money to the poor of the province of Champagne, where a famine was causing great hardship.

-La Salle thereby began a new religious institute, the first one with no priests whatsoever among its members: the Institute of the Brothers of the Christian Schools, also known as the Christian Brothers in the United States and as the De La Salle Brothers in the United Kingdom, Ireland, Malta, Australasia, Mexico, and Asia.
-The institute is sometimes confused with a different congregation of the same name, founded by Edmund Ignatius Rice in Ireland and known in the USA as the Irish Christian Brothers.
+La Salle thereby began a new religious institute, the first one with no priests whatsoever among its members: the Institute of the Brothers of the Christian Schools, also known as De La Salle Brothers in Europe, Australasia, and Asia, and the Christian Brothers in the United States.